To continue enjoying all the features of Navy Federal Online, please use a compatible browser. You can confirm your browser capability here.

 • Class standing, major and GPA (not required for freshman)

-• Loan amount you’re requesting—make sure to include tuition, housing costs, textbooks and supplies, food costs and other education-related expenses1
+• Loan amount you’re requesting—make sure to include all education-related expenses you'll need covered, such as tuition and fees, housing costs, textbooks and supplies, transportation and food costs.1

 Tip: Keep your bank account info handy as well.
 If you set up automatic payments for your student loan, you’ll receive a 0.25% reduction in your rate.2